juristr/fabiangosebrink.github.io/_posts/2014-09-14-wpf-basics-ii-the-inotifypropertychanged-interface.md

 		NameToDisplay = "Hallelujah";
 		_timer.Enabled = false;
 	}
-}</pre>
+}</code></pre>

->  &#8220;Hallelujah&#8221; is always my testword because im pretty sure it occurs nowhere else in a solution 😉 So if you see this, its mine
+>  "Hallelujah" is always my testword because im pretty sure it occurs nowhere else in a solution 😉 So if you see this, its mine

 So, if you debug this you will see that the timer gets into the timer_elapsed-function and sets the name but the UI does not change.
 So lets implement a way to refresh the UI!
 Only implement the INotifyPropertyChanged-interface:

-<pre class="lang:c# decode:true">public class MainViewModel : INotifyPropertyChanged
+<pre><code class="cs">public class MainViewModel : INotifyPropertyChanged
 {
 	public string NameToDisplay { get; set; }
 	readonly Timer _timer;